+Stimulant addictions should not be your only worry though.
+The real danger is an addiction to overwork itself.
 Alexandra Michel, a former Goldman Sachs banker who is now a business school professor at Wharton, documented an entire “banking body-abuse cycle” when she surveyed twenty-four entry level investment bankers, following them as their careers developed.
 Every single one of them developed a stress-related physical or emotional disorder at some point.
 It starts in your first year, with “abuse”, sleep deprivation and working through illness.
-By the fourth year, bankers tend to move into “breakdown” when the body starts fighting back.
-They develop tics and bad habits like nose-picking or nail-biting, and start to shop and over-consume to manage their stress.
-If you make it through this stage, a “care and attention” phase seems to begin after six years into the career, although this is often delayed in bankers who move jobs a lot; it seems like you need to be socialized into ways of looking after yourself.
+And it goes on.

-It’s probably this sort of personality-type that finds it so difficult to make use of the help that’s available; they’re afraid that any sign of weakness will put them at a disadvantage in the competitive hierarchy, and they have a weak sense of self that needs their status in the hierachy to hold it up.
-It’s a personality type that’s often found at elite universities and even has a name – the author William Deresciewicz calls elite students “excellent sheep”.
-He says that family pressure while growing up can build individuals who are only capable of valuing themselves in terms of institutional measures of success; social praise becomes a kind of addiction that can lead to behaviour almost as destructive as more hedonistic methods of pulling your life apart.
+This personality type that’s often found at elite universities and even has a name – the author and Yale professor William Deresciewicz calls elite students “excellent sheep”.
+Deresciewicz says that family pressure while growing up can build individuals who are only capable of valuing themselves in terms of institutional measures of success; social praise becomes a kind of addiction that can lead to behaviour almost as destructive as more hedonistic methods of pulling your life apart.

 So, should you get out, to save your health?
 Well, not necessarily.
 Investment banking isn’t the only stressful job in the world, and often, people who leave the industry to pursue fulfillment find that they’ve carried their unhealthy habits with them.
 Alexandra Michel found this to be the case when she caught up with her case studies later on in their careers.
 The guy who said to her that “I have made a comfortable life for myself here.
 There is hardly a day when I have to be in the office later than 11pm,” looks like he hasn’t shaken off the warped perception of normality.

 Realistically, working in a bank is not a healthy career.
 You’re unlikely to get black lung or industrial deafness, but it’s rare to spend a long time in banking without at least some long term consequences.
-Perhaps the best thing to do is accept that and concentrate on the things you can control, like diet and exercise.
-And for heaven’s sake, keep the recreational substances to a manageable level.
+The best thing to do is accept that and concentrate on the things you can control, like diet and exercise.
+And, keep the recreational substances at bay.
+Happy holidays!

 Have a confidential story, tip, or comment you’d like to share?
 Contact: firstname.lastname@example.org in the first instance.
 Whatsapp/Signal/Telegram also available.